Exam Results

 2025 Results

-Students were all smiles at the College as they collected their A Level results on 14th August 2025.
-This years Sixth Form students exceeded expectations and achieved the best results in recent years with A*- C grades up 6% compared to last year, and the number of A*- A grades nearly doubling.
+Students were all smiles at the college as they collected their A Level results on 14th August 2025.
+This year's Sixth Form students exceeded expectations and achieved the best results in recent years with A*- C grades up 6% compared to last year, and the number of A*- A grades nearly doubling.

-Amongst the highest acheivers included Hugo Castro (A*AA) who goes ont to study Enginerring at Southampton University, Chloe Mora (A*AA) who will study Physical Geography at Exeter University, Imogen Hitchcock (A*AB) who will study Physiotherapy at Southampton University and Dylan Hurst (AAB), who will go on to study Medicine at Plymouth University.
+Amongst the highest achievers include Hugo Castro (A*AA) who is going on to study Engineering at Southampton University, Chloe Mora (A*AA) who will study Physical Geography at Exeter University, Imogen Hitchcock (A*AB) who will study Physiotherapy at Southampton University and Dylan Hurst (AAB), who will go on to study Medicine at Plymouth University.
+Across the board, students exceeded their expectations, producing an overall ‘Value Added’ score that is likely to place the school in the top 20% of Post-16 institutions in the country for the progress made in the two years between GCSE and A Levels.

 2023 Results